 In 2002, I spent ten months living in Lia, the tiny Greek mountaintop village where my father was born and my grandmother was murdered.
 While there, I oversaw the rebuilding of my grandparents’ house, which had fallen into ruin after the Greek Civil War.
 I also observed countless local festivals, attended one gypsy wedding and one rooster sacrifice, combated road rage, cooked Dishrag Pie and magical cakes, slipped over the border into Albania, became close friends with the retirees who were my neighbors, and learned more about local folklore than I could have imagined possible.
 All of those experiences ended up in my travel memoir, North of Ithaka, which was published in the UK by Bantam and Holland by deBoekerij in 2004, and in the US by St. Martin’s Press and Greece by Platypus, in 2005.
-To buy the US version, click on the bookstore links next to the book covers below, and, as we say in Greek, (have a good journey).
+Buy the US version at your usual online bookstore, or from one of my favorite independent bookshops, and, as we say in Greek, Καλό ταξίδι (have a good journey).

 Praise for North of Ithaka